 A CVA (Company Voluntary Arrangement) allows a company to reduce its debt payments.
 The agreement typically lasts 3-5 years.
 Once completed the remaining unsecured debt is written off.

-- The cost of a Company Voluntary Arrangement
+- The cost of a CVA

 - How to set up the Arrangement